 Seasonality of transcription

-The transcript pool differed significantly between summer and winter in both horizons but was more pronounced in soil where it affected 60 gene families compared to 18 in litter (Fig. 3, Supplementary Table 1).
+The transcript pool differed significantly between summer and winter in both horizons but was more pronounced in soil, where it affected 60 gene families compared to 18 gene families in litter (Fig. 3, Supplementary Table 1).
 At the level of functional groups of enzymes, differences in their metagenome content among seasons was negligible as well as the variation in the taxonomic groups that produced them (Supplementary Figure 1).
-Most functional groups of enzymes showed seasonal differences in transcription and the shift in the contribution of taxa to their production (Fig. 4).
-This was most apparent in soil.
-The winter saw an increase in the use of reserve compounds (glycogen/starch and trehalose) while the share of enzymes targeting recalcitrant plant biomass (cellulose, and lignin) decreased.
-Significantly higher production of enzymes targeting fungal and bacterial cell wall components such as chitin, peptidoglycan and selected glucans was observed in summer compared to winter indicating higher turnover and growth rates in the warm season (Fig. 4).
+Most functional groups of enzymes showed seasonal differences in transcription and the shift in the contribution of taxa to their production (Fig. 4), especially in soil.
+Winter samples were associated with an increase in the use of reserve compounds (glycogen/starch and trehalose) while the share of enzymes targeting recalcitrant plant biomass (cellulose, and lignin) decreased.
+Significantly higher production of enzymes targeting fungal and bacterial cell wall components such as chitin, peptidoglycan, and selected glucans was observed in summer compared to winter indicating higher turnover and growth rates in the warm season (Fig. 4).
 For all enzyme groups, the share of enzymes produced by fungi in soil decreased in winter while the contribution of bacteria increased.
 For example, fungi produced 62% of cellulases in soil in summer but only 29% in winter (Fig. 4).

-Of 2,836 transcripts that appeared in at least five litter samples, 219 (7.7%) were significantly increased in summer and 103 (3.6%) in winter.
+Of 2,836 CAZyme-associated transcripts that appeared in at least five litter samples, 219 (7.7%) were significantly increased in summer and 103 (3.6%) in winter.
 In soil, of 2,119 transcripts, 287 (13.5%) were increased in summer and 215 (10.1%) in winter confirming the more pronounced seasonality in soil.
 It was especially the enzymes targeting cellulose, lignin and microbial cell walls that were significantly more transcribed in soil in summer while enzymes targeting starch, glycogen and trehalose were often more frequently transcribed in winter (Fig. 5).

 Discussion